Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Introduction

-which we then solve by appealing to the results in \cite{AGS}.
+which is then solved by appealing to the results in \cite{AGS}.

-\textbf{Outline:} In Section~\ref{se.dyn} we prove the self-adjointness of the Hamiltonian $H_\varepsilon$ and the existence of a global flow on $\Z_{1}=H^1(\rz^d)$ for the Hartree equation \eqref{eq.hartintro}.
-The derivation of the mean field dynamics is done in Section \ref{se.dermeanfield} where we prove Theorem \ref{th.main}.
+\textbf{Outline:} The self-adjointness of the Hamiltonian $H_\varepsilon$ and the existence of a global flow on $\Z_{1}=H^1(\rz^d)$ for the Hartree equation \eqref{eq.hartintro} are proved in Section~\ref{se.dyn}.
+The derivation of the mean field dynamics is done in Section \ref{se.dermeanfield} where Theorem \ref{th.main} is proved.
 Some additional properties are stated in Section~\ref{se.addppties}: in particular, we draw the link with former results on bounded potential and reduced density matrices and provide non trivial examples elucidated by the Wigner measure approach.
-We finish the article with several appendices dedicated to second quantization, absolutely continuous curves in $\mathrm{Prob}_{2}(\Z)$ as well as some weak $L^p$ conditions for the potential $V$ ensuring the fulfillment of the assumptions (A\ref{eq.hypbd}) and (A\ref{eq.hypcomp}).
+The article ends with several appendices dedicated to second quantization, absolutely continuous curves in $\mathrm{Prob}_{2}(\Z)$ as well as some weak $L^p$ conditions for the potential $V$ ensuring the fulfillment of the assumptions (A\ref{eq.hypbd}) and (A\ref{eq.hypcomp}).